EddyVerbruggen/nativescript-barcodescanner/README.md

 ```

 ### function: scan (bulk / continuous mode)
-By popular demand version 1.4.0 added bulk mode.
-The scanner will continuously report scanned codes back to your code,
+In this mode the scanner will continuously report scanned codes back to your code,
 but it will only be dismissed if the user tells it to, or you call `stop` programmatically.

 The plugin handles duplicates for you so don't worry about checking those;